dhiwinsamrich/Real-Time-Fraud-Detection-System/README.md

 With the classified in-coming transaction records stored in the Cassandra database, I use the Spring Boot framework to display the fraud and non-fraud transactions in real-time on the dashboard web page.
 Meanwhile, I also use the Flask framework to create two REST APIs that could easily retrieve the customer's information and create the transaction statement for each customer.

-__A video demo for the workflow could be found here:__ https://youtu.be/fOVsxk16b0w

 ## Implementation Details
 ### Customers & Transactions dataset